thinkinglabs/citcon-europe-2019-ghent/README.md

 - [Flamish Carbonade](https://en.wikipedia.org/wiki/Carbonade_flamande): a stew of beef (or porc) with beer (obviously) that takes hours to prepare.
 In Dutch it is called "stoverij".
 - [Mastel](https://visit.gent.be/en/mastel): looks like a bagel made of flour, milk, butter, sugar and cinnamon.
 Difficult to find.
 It used to be available in all bakeries.
 The best way to eat them is ironed (with a toaster) with butter and brown sugar inside.
-- [Jenever](https://en.wikipedia.org/wiki/Jenever): a grain liquor.
+- [Jenever](https://en.wikipedia.org/wiki/Jenever): a juniper-based liquor.
 The English like to call it Dutch gin, as gin is a derived from jenever.
 I prefer the young or old version.
 Over time lots of flavours have been produced: apple, citroen, chocolat, ...
 Flemish or Dutch coffee is just coffee with jenever.

 Specialities of Belgium: